zohaad/hackintosh-Yoga-3-Pro/README.md

 ## Instructions

+0. Set pre-allocated DVMT to at least 64MB (96MB or 128MB recommended) by `setup_var 0x18c 0x4`
 1. Make a bootable usb the [vanilla way](https://www.reddit.com/r/hackintosh/comments/68p1e2/ramblings_of_a_hackintosher_a_sorta_brief_vanilla/).
 2. copy contents of hackintosh stuff into the Install MacOS High Sierra partition for post install.
 3. Perform post install and enjoy!